MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/omnichannel-whats-new.md

 ### Developer experience

 - **Automatic closure of a conversation:** Omnichannel for Customer Service has a default time set for the conversations to close automatically.
-That is, if a conversation in a certain state remains in the same state more than the default time, then the conversation is automatically moved to the closed state.
+You can use the Web API to update the default time after which a conversation automatically closes.

     More information: [Automatic closure of a conversation](developer/auto-close-conversation.md)